palfrey/discord-apt/README.md

 3. `sudo apt-get update`
 4. `sudo apt-get install discord`

+BTW, if you want full-colour emojis, install `fonts-noto-color-emoji`.
+The discord packages really should depend on that, but apparently don't for some reason.

 Manual update instructions
 --
 This should not be needed, as `.github/workflows/update.yml` should do this, but just in case..